 "COVID-19's U.S. Temperature Response Profile" (with Richard Carson, Samuel Carson, Thayne Dye, Samuel Mayfield, and Daniel Moyer) Environmental and Resource Economics (2021): 1-30.

 "Air Pollution Exposure and Donation to Its Victims: Evidence from Online Charitable Giving " with Peng Shen, Xincheng Wang, Yinxiao Wang, Yucheng Wang and Shuhuai Zhang.
-Revise and resubmit at the Journal of Environmental Economics and Management.
+Revise and resubmitted, Journal of Environmental Economics and Management.

 This study examines the role of charitable giving in mitigating environmental damages.
-We study donations to the potential victims of air pollution - particularly, patients with respiratory diseases - when donors are exposed to varying levels of air pollution.
+We study donations to the potential victims of air pollution - particularly patients with respiratory diseases - when donors are exposed to varying levels of air pollution.
 Using unique data from a major online medical crowdfunding platform in China, our empirical design compares the differential impact of air pollution exposure on donations across different disease categories.
 Our findings indicate that a one-standard-deviation increase in ambient PM2.5 exposure leads to a significant 20.8% increase in donations toward respiratory disease patients relative to non-respiratory disease patients.
-We provide evidence suggesting that these effects are primarily driven by direct physical exposure to local air pollution, rather than by disseminating pollution information.
+We provide evidence that these effects are unlikely to be primarily driven by information exposure to air pollution, pointing instead to personal experience as the more likely mechanism.
 For respiratory diseases, the charitable contributions induced by air pollution are quantitatively comparable to the additional medical expenses caused by air pollution.

 "Exploring the Sources and Nature of Temperature Measurement Error in Estimating Climate Related Impacts" with Richard T. Carson.
 Under review.